Some secrets remain buried forever . . .

 Two more murders follow, and connections between the victims are revealed.
 All three were lifelong friends of Vera von Kaltensee: baroness, well-respected philanthropist, and head of an old, rich family that she rules with an iron fist.

 Pia and Oliver follow the trail all the way back to the end of the Second World War.
 No one is who they claim to be, and Kirchhoff and Bodenstein realize that they'll have to dig even deeper into the past before they can find an eyewitness who may, finally, be willing to come forward.

-The Ice Queen is a character- and plot-driven mystery about revenge, power, and long-forgotten and covered up secrets from a time in German history that still affects the present.
+The Ice Queen is a compelling mystery about revenge, power and long-hidden secrets from a time in German history that still haunts the present.